 - A2Z Driving School (Kitchener, ON) prepares students to drive trucks and buses through one-on-one behind-the-wheel instruction.
 Professional instructors offer training on up-to-date equipment ensuring the highest standards of learning.
 Students receive essential skills for tractor-trailer driving (speed control, lane changes, steering control, reversing, parking, left and right turning, night driving, driving in bad weather).

-The daily life of a tanker driver
+The daily life of class 1 tanker driver

 Tanker truck drivers operate specialized vehicles, conveying gasses, liquids, and hazardous materials.
 Job responsibilities/duties vary from one position to the next.
 The following are typical duties for a tanker driver.